MichaelRGrant/HCDS_Final_Project/README.md

 # HCDS_Final_Project

-Repository for my final project for HCSD 512, Fall 2017
+This repository contains the data, code and report for the HCDS 512 final project titled Veggie Tales.